North Carolina Institute for Public Health

 Back to top

-• The North Carolina Institute for Public Health, The University of North Carolina at Chapel Hill Gillings School of Global Public Health
+• The North Carolina Institute for Public Health at the UNC Gillings School of Global Public Health.

 NCIPH’s educational programs reflect our organizational values as well as those of UNC Gillings.
 Diversity, inclusiveness and civility are core values and characteristics of the School.